shankiflang/pre-boilerplate-GRAND/README.md

 ### For mkcert in WSL2
 You'll need to change the CA folder.
-Cause Windows need the CA to trust your files
+Cause Windows need the CA to trust your files.

 Run on PowerShell:
 ```powershell